leoli51/leoli51/README.md

 ### Hi there 👋

-I am currently doing a Master in Computer Science and Artificial Intelligence at Polimi and working as a Backend Software Engineer at Bending Spoons.<br>
+I am currently doing a Master in Computer Science and Artificial Intelligence at Polimi.<br>

 I'm very curious and love when informatics meets the audiovisual realm.
 Especially when creative minds use code to produce an artistic outcome or to visualize data or reality in a new way.
 If you like it as well you should have a look at these:
   * [Codeparade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw)